 1. Print coupons and combine them with Walmart school supply sale prices.

 As long as you have your eye out for Walmart school supplies, look for coupons for common back-to-school brands like Crayola, Bic, Kleenex, and more.

 Since Walmart takes manufacturer coupons, you shouldn’t have a problem using one coupon per item.
 How many identical items and coupons you can use in one transaction is up to the store manager’s discretion.

 So, if you’re stocking up for the year, or you have more than one child who needs crayons, most Walmarts will let you buy four identical items with coupons per transaction.

-3. Look for under-$1.00 deals at Walmart while you’re back-to-school shopping.
+2. Look for under-$1 deals at Walmart while you’re back-to-school shopping.